Many women try to eat healthy during pregnancy, exercise and reduce stress. This helps them stay motivated and improve their lifestyle.

 Uncooked food can cause poisoning.
 Although rarely, it is possible for your baby to get sick.
 Do not eat soft-boiled eggs – cook them until the yolk and egg white harden.
 Avoid eating raw eggs because of the risk of salmonella infection.

-Sausages, salamis etc. are foods that you would not want to consume even outside of pregnancy due to harmful dyes and preservatives.
+Sausages, salamis etc. are foods that you would not want to consume if you want to eat healthy during pregnancy due to harmful dyes and preservatives.
 In addition, their consumption can cause rare but potentially serious diseases of food origin (such as listeriosis).

 Poorly Washed Products